Team-RAT/Uber_Project/README.md

 #### Reddit Sentiment

 Python code written in Jupyter Notebook.
-Scrapes the reddit pages of UK cities/towns to find comments about Uber.
+Scrapes the reddit pages of UK cities/towns in which Uber is not yet operating to find comments about Uber.
+The sentiment of such comments in analysed to see whether it is positive or negative.

 #### Cities Clustering